 Hear the best in new and classic Blues sounds each and every week from legendary performers as well as regional and local acts as well.
 Steamer enjoys modern electric/contemporary Blues, but listeners are sure to hear all styles including Delta/Country and even Cajun Blues.
-Steamer’s Blues airs on Saturdays at 6 PM and Sundays at 11 AM with new shows premiering on Thursdays at 8 PM.
+Steamer’s Blues airs on Mondays at 8 PM, Saturdays at 6 PM and Sundays at 11 AM with new shows premiering on Thursdays at 8 PM.

 Steve Stelton or Steamer as he is known, got hooked on the Blues in the mid-90’s after friends took him to the legendary Blues Saloon in St. Paul, MN.
 Steamer began booking national, regional and local Blues bands in 2007 and has become a well known advocate and respected promoter in the Blues world.
 Steamer also founded and remains heavily involved in the Bismarck/Mandan based Muddy River Blues Society.

 The Country Power Hour is the show you want to listen to if you love country music!
 It’s nothing fancy, there’s no frills, just some great country music!
 Listen to songs you love, listen to songs that spark your memory, and listen songs you’ve forgotten or maybe never even heard!
 The best part is that it’s all for your listening pleasure!
 The Country Power Hour airs Sundays at 9 AM, Mondays at 3 PM, Thursdays at 8 AM, and Fridays at 6 PM with new shows on Fridays.